 This is classic Vonnegut with an interesting and unconventional narrative style that readers will either love or hate.
-While the storytelling and exposition is linear, I think that some readers will struggle for the first 100 pages.
+While the storytelling and exposition are linear, I think that some readers will struggle for the first 100 pages.
 I promise that the exposition and seemingly loose threads at the start all do tie together.

-This review is the start of the Fall Traveling Book Review, where I am sending my well loved copy of Cat’s Cradle to eight other bloggers around the world to be read and annotated!
-I am so excited for this new project, and if you missed out don’t worry, the Winter Traveling Book Review will begin in January.
+This review is the start of the Fall Traveling Book Review, where I am sending my well-loved copy of Cat’s Cradle to eight other bloggers around the world to be read and annotated!
+I am so excited about this new project, and if you missed out don’t worry, the Winter Traveling Book Review will begin in January.
 Below are the bloggers that are participating, and I will update this post as their reviews are done!
 For now, be sure to check out their amazing blogs!

 Destiny @ Howling Libraries